Back to Blog

 Strategy 1: The Trend Following Approach

-The momentum method: Trade in the direction of the prevailing trend.
+The momentum method: Don't fight the current.
+Trade in the direction the market is already heading.

 How to implement trend following:

-• Identify trend direction: Higher highs and higher lows for uptrends
+• Identify trend direction: An uptrend shows a pattern of higher highs and higher lows.

-• Use stop losses: Place stops below support in uptrends
+• Use stop losses: Place your stop just below a recent price floor (support) in an uptrend.

 Strategy 2: The Support and Resistance Method